Life with a progressive disease can be challenging for anyone, even the most prepared.

 Understanding who will develop progression with the disease is a big part of MS treatment.

-Stopping the progression is key to slowing or stopping neurological damage, and early treatment leads to a better chance of living well with MS.
+Stopping the progression is key to slowing or stopping neurological damage, and

 While there are no drugs approved by the Food and Drug Administration (FDA) for progressive MS, one medication is expected to get FDA approval late this month.